shaggy8871/frame-sample-app/README.md

 Frame-sample-app
 ================

-Sample app for Frame, the bare-bones PHP framework.
+Sample app for Frame, the flyweight PHP framework.

 Installation:
 ```